-It was not uncommon for households back then typically used more than one kind of stove to cook their meals, just as they used different types of materials for their utensils depending on whether they needed fast or slow cooking.
+It was not uncommon for households back then typically to use more than one kind of stove to cook their meals, just as they used different types of materials for their utensils depending on whether they needed fast or slow cooking.
 Though the designs of the chulhas steadily improved in design and style, the fuel was almost the same for all of them – assorted pieces of wood – some of them even two feet long, leaves and cow dung cakes.

 The clay and mud chulhas were among the first ones I remember.
 They had an opening at the front through which wood was fed to heat the pot or vessel placed on top.

-If one were to look at the early designs, one would be amazed at the ingenious designs that make the optimum use of fuel and energy.
+If one were to look at the early designs, one would be amazed at the ingenious designs that made the optimum use of fuel and energy.
 Mind you, they were not designed by engineers or experts in fuel management, but ordinary folk.

 Take this chulha above for instance.
 It has two (as this one) and sometimes even three stove tops that can hold vessels and pots of varying sizes.
 The heat is transmitted through a flue from the main to the subsidiary burners (for want of a better word).
 The main one holds the largest pot, which needs the maximum heat and the others, that are connected by a flue, that transmits heat to the subsidiary burners, are used to simmer or heat food, as the heat is less.
 So while a pot of rice is cooking on the main burner, the others could be used to heat milk or cook a subzi, or maybe simmer a dal or sambar.
 They could deftly switch the pots and pans to distribute the heat and get the best results.
-We had this one in our village home, where my parents lived for some years after.
+We had this one in our village home, where my parents lived for some years after Father’s retirement.